 globalbridge’s ‘Future Stars’ event will take place in the North East Futures UTC college situated next door, with opportunities for students to be inspired by some of the Newcastle Startup Week speakers and local employers who will help them understand how to make the most of all the exciting opportunities on their doorstep.

 ‘Ben Mason (Founder of globalbridge) said: “This is an amazing opportunity for young people across the region to be inspired by industry and for industry to engage with and encourage the future stars of the North East.”

 Paul Lancaster (Founder & Event Producer, Newcastle Startup Week) said: “We believe the North East is the best place to live, work, study or start a business in the UK and want to use our events to help inspire the next generation to pursue their dreams and fulfil their potential.
-The ‘Future Stars’ event is the perfect offline example of how globalbridge can help them online so I’m delighted to have them running a student-focused event for us on Day 1 of Newcastle Startup Week in May.”
+The ‘Future Stars’ event is the perfect offline example of how globalbridge can help them online so I’m delighted to have them running a student-focused event in association with us on Day 1 of Newcastle Startup Week in May.”

 In the next few years all employers are going to struggle increasingly with the challenges of an ageing work force, skills shortages in key areas and gaining efficiencies through increases in productivity.
 The North East has the opportunity to lead the way in looking to its ‘future stars’ and bridge the gap for both young people and employers.
 With fantastic keynote speakers and breakout sessions run by some of the biggest employers not only in our region but country wide, the schools and students attending will have an incredible opportunity to realise what motivates them.